Pyynikki Summer Theatre

+History

 The theatre was founded in 1948 and was originally named Tampereen kesäteatteri (Tampere Summer Theatre).
 It started operating in Joselininniemi, on the shore of the lake Pyhäjärvi, where the performances continue to be held until today.
 In 1955 the name of the theatre was changed to Pyynikin kesäteatteri.
 The theatre increased its popularity throughout the latter half of the 1950s.

 The construction of the rotating auditorium, designed by the architect Reijo Ojanen and holding 800 seats, was completed in 1959.
+The seating area could be turned to face different sets.

 The real breakthrough for Pyynikki Summer Theatre came in the 1960s with the play Tuntematon sotilas (The Unknown Soldier).
-This stage adaptation of the novel by Väinö Linna became hugely popular and remained in the repertoire for nearly a decade.
+This stage adaptation of the novel of the same name by Väinö Linna became hugely popular and remained in the repertoire for nearly a decade.

 The revolving auditorium was fully renovated in the mid-1990s, when the number of seats was increased to 836.
 Since January 2001, the theatre has been run by Pyynikin Kesäteatterisäätiö (Pyynikki Summer Theatre Foundation).
 In 2005 a roof for the auditorium was completed, thus lengthening the usability of the theatre in spring and autumn in the Nordic weather conditions.

 Tampereen Teatterikerho, which managed the theatre before the foundation was formed, has been an important influence in the cultural life of Tampere, because its support enabled the founding of Tampere Theatre Festival (Tampereen Teatterikesä) in 1969 and Teatteri 2000 in 1985.

 Repertoire

 The repertoire of Pyynikki Summer Theatre has from the beginning consisted mainly of Finnish drama and comedy.
 Among others, works by Aleksis Kivi, Minna Canth, Johannes Linnankoski, Joel Lehtonen, Maiju Lassila, Maria Jotuni, Jalmari Finne, Väinö Linna, Kalle Päätalo and Hella Wuolijoki have been adapted for the Pyynikki stage.
 Of international classics, plays by William Shakespeare have been the most often performed.

-The best-known and most successful play in Pyynikki Summer Theatre has been Tuntematon sotilas by Väinö Linna, directed by Edvin Laine.
-It premiered in 1961 and continued to be performed for nine summers.
+The best-known and most successful play in Pyynikki Summer Theatre has been Tuntematon sotilas by Väinö Linna, directed by Edvin Laine, who had also directed a 1955 film adaption based on Linna's novel.
+Tuntematon sotilas the play premiered in 1961 and continued to be performed for nine summers.
 A total of 348,854 people saw the play.

 In the 1970s the most viewed productions were Ihmisiä kairassa by Kalle Päätalo, directed by Edvin Laine (1977) and Ihmisiä suviyössä by F.E.
 Sillanpää, directed by Rauli Lehtonen (1978).
 The biggest box office successes of the 1980s in Pyynikki were A Midsummer Night's Dream by William Shakespeare, directed by Jiří Menzel, and Kätkäläinen by Simo Hämäläinen, directed by Markku Onttonen.
 The latter made Pyynikin Kesäteatteri the 7th biggest theatre in Finland.